denver-high-holidays-rooted-in-connection.jpg

 Do I need Jewish experience?

 Not at all.
 Each gathering is designed to feel welcoming and accessible to people of all backgrounds.
-If we say a blessing in Hebrew, it will always be transliterated and explained.
+Hebrew prayers are transliterated and explained, no prior knowledge is expected.

 Where will gatherings be held?

-Dinners will be in a home in Denver's City Park neighborhood.
+Dinners will be at a private home in Denver.
 The address and directions will be provided to you after registration.

 Is there a cost?